 Done with URAD Light brown and GRASSO

-The market place is full of Neat's-foot oil, beaver oil, seal oil, mink oil, etc. These oils do not easily soak into leather and people resort to doubtful methods like heating up the boots in the oven to get the oils in!
-Unless you manage to get these oils in, they will cloak up leather pores with grease buildups, all without actually moisturizing the leather!
-They just grease up the surface, attracting more and more dirt.
-These buildups can be seen as greasy black crust spots and they will prevent leather from breathing, eventually drying out and crack up leather.
+- The market place is full of neat's-foot oil, beaver oil, seal oil, mink oil, etc. These don't easily soak into leather and people resort to doubtful methods like heating up the boots in the oven to try to force the grease in!
+In the end they will just cloak up leather pores with grease buildups, all without actually moisturizing the leather!
+They only grease up the surface, attracting more and more dirt.
+These buildups will result in greasy black crust spots, they will prevent leather from breathing, dry it out and eventually crack up leather.

-There is one caution note: If overused, the positive attributes of GRASSO can turn into problems.
-While GRASSO is the best to break in a new saddle or a new baseball glove, GRASSO is able to penetrate so deep into leather, and is so good at softening leather, that (only) if used every day, over many months, it may eventually leave leather so supple that it will be without hold or form. (read Moisturizing above for solution)
+- GRASSO is simply fantastic to break in a new saddle or a new baseball glove, penetrating deep into the leather, making it soft and supple.
+This is so true that (only) if used every day and over many weeks, it may eventually leave leather too supple, sort of without hold or form. (read Moisturizing above for solution)

 Most leather will not forgive the slightest maintenance negligence while oiled leather will let you get away with minor omissions… It's one of the many reasons that make oiled leather an excellent choice for heavy-duty or extreme usage.
 Natural, relaxed and rugged looks, sturdy yet supple, water resistant yet requiring easy and only minimum maintenance, oiled tanned leather is extremely robust and long-lasting.